Prince Andrew among global figures under scrutiny after Epstein’s death

 Giuffre alleged that Maxwell directed her to travel and provide sexual services for high-profile men.

-"There's a whole bunch of them — it's just hard for me to remember," said Giuffre, according to the court filing.
+"There's a whole bunch of them — it's just hard for me to remember," Giuffre said, according to the court filing.
 "My whole life revolved around just pleasing these men and keeping Ghislaine and Jeffrey happy.
 Their whole lives revolved around sex."

 Previously, in a motion to dismiss the 2015 suit, Maxwell's lawyers said Giuffre "produced no evidence substantiating any of her fantastical claims that she had been trafficked by Epstein, or by Maxwell, to any of these men or any others."